Robust 1-Bit Compressed Sensing via Hinge Loss Minimization: Main Results

-Combining the above concepts of localization and scaling invariance, we now define the local effective dimension, which originates from the recent works of \cite{genzel2016estimation,plan2015lasso,plan2014highdim} and in fact forms a crucial ingredient of our first recovery result in Theorem~\ref{thm:euclideanball}. \begin{definition}[Local Effective Dimension] The \emph{local effective dimension} of a subset $\sset\subset \R^n$ in $\grtr$ at scale $t>0$ is given by
+Combining the above concepts of localization and scaling invariance (cf. \cite{mendelson2002improving,bartlett2005local,mendelson2007subgaussian}), we now introduce the local effective dimension.
+The following definition is adopted from the more recent works of \cite{plan2014highdim,plan2015lasso,genzel2016estimation} and in fact forms a crucial ingredient of our first recovery result in Theorem~\ref{thm:euclideanball}. \enlargethispage{-\baselineskip} \begin{definition}[Local Effective Dimension] The \emph{local effective dimension} of a subset $\sset\subset \R^n$ in $\grtr$ at scale $t>0$ is given by